nrfconnect/sdk-nrfxlib/bsdlib/doc/gnss_extension.rst

    nrf_setsockopt(gnss_fd, NRF_SOL_GNSS, NRF_SO_GNSS_FIX_INTERVAL, &fix_interval, sizeof(fix_interval));

-A configuration can also be read by the application by using the :cpp:func:`nrf_getsockopt` function call as shown in the following code:
+A configuration can also be read by the application by using the :c:func:`nrf_getsockopt` function call as shown in the following code:

 .. code-block:: c